Kill It Live: Release and promotion

 The band first announced Kill It Live in July, with a slated release date of October 8.
 Shortly afterwards, "Connect the Dots" was announced as a limited edition single to precede the album.
 It was released as a digital download on September 10, before a 7" vinyl limited to just 1,000 pressings across three variants on September 17.
 The single featured title track "Connect the Dots", as well as live cuts of "Truck Stop Blues" and "Better Off Dead", which were recorded during the live shows in Anaheim, but not included in the final cut of Kill It Live.
-Following the single release, the band announced a co-headling tour with Chicago punk band Alkaline Trio.
+Following the single release, the band announced a co-headline tour with Chicago punk band Alkaline Trio.
 With support from H2O, the tour commenced on October 23 in San Francisco, through November 25 in Tucson.

 Reception

 Critical response

 Gregory Heaney of Allmusic gave Kill It Live a favorable four-star review.
 He credited the band for becoming an "enduring force in pop-punk" and noted how the "live album does a great job of harnessing the live energy of not just the band, but of the fans.
 This makes for a live album that not only appeals to longtime fans, but feels like the best greatest-hits compilation a new listener could ask for."